MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/output-missing-from-transcript.md

 **********************
 ```

-## Scenario 3 - object emission at the end
+## Scenario 3 - Object emitted at the end of the script

 For this scenario, the output of the complex object is at the end of the script.